 Disruptive technology changes, drastic raw material price changes, potential supply chain disruptions, and regulatory changes have been identified as the some of the main sources of risk in the coming years.
-Moreover, longer supply chain distribution lead times, changes in import policy due to continuing COVID-19 crisis are likely to further affect the overall supply chain of critical raw materials required in production.
-Due to the sharp slowing down of major economies which is likely to have an impact on the earnings of the Company in short and medium term.
-Also, the Company's operations may be impacted due to incapacitation of supply chain, logistics due to exposure to COVID-19 pandemic, reduced productivity due to lockdown and due to suppliers' inability to adhere to the contractual terms may impact the Company.
+Moreover, longer supply chain distribution lead times, changes in import policy are likely to further affect the overall supply chain of critical raw materials required in production.
+Due to the sharp slowing down of major economies due to Russia-Ukraine war which is likely to have an impact on the earnings of the Company in short and medium term.
+Also, the Company's operations may be impacted due to incapacitation of supply chain, logistics, reduced productivity due to suppliers' inability to adhere to the contractual terms may impact the Company.